Chart Color Schemes

 Desert Springs features high concentrations of family households, with a fairly typical median household size

-Family households constitute 77.1 percent of all households, including 40.9 percent couples with children, 31.2 percent couples without children, and 5.0 percent single parent families.
-Non-family households comprise the remaining 22.9 percent, with lone person households at 18.7 percent and group households making up 3.4 percent of the total.
-The median household size is 2.8 people, which aligns with the Rest of NT average.
+Family households constitute 77.1% of all households, including 40.9% couples with children, 31.2% couples without children, and 5.0% single parent families.
+Non-family households account for the remaining 22.9%, with lone person households at 18.7% and group households comprising 3.4%.
+The median household size is 2.8 people, which aligns with the average in the Rest of NT.

 Frequently Asked Questions - Households